 NEW YORK Statute(s) and • N.Y.
 GEN. BUS. § 850 (McKinney 2023) (definitions) regulation(s) • N.Y.
 PENAL LAW § 220.03 (McKinney 2023) (criminal possession of a controlled substance in the seventh degree) • N.Y.
-PUB.
-HEALTH LAW § 3381 (McKinney 2023) (sale and possession of hypodermic syringes and hypodermic needles) • N.Y.
+Pub.
+Health Law § 3381 (McKinney 2023) (sale and possession of hypodermic syringes and hypodermic needles) • N.Y.
 COMP.
 CODES R. & REGS. tit.
 10, § 80.135 (2023) (authorization to conduct hypodermic syringe and needle exchange programs) • N.Y.
 COMP.
 CODES R. & REGS. tit.
-10 § 420.3 (2023) Tice (1.
-1.4.4.) e.cop (operating standards) Effective date(s) of SSP • January 1, 2001 (§ 3381) provisions • October 7, 2021 (§ 220.03) Does state allow SSPs by Yes. statute/regulation?
-TT-madamaia arvinas and madia avalance mesanas Type of program Hypodermic syringe and needle exchange programs Are syringes considered No. § 850 - "drug-related paraphernalia" does not include drug paraphernalia? hypodermic needles, hypodermic syringes, and other objects used for the purpose of parenterally injecting controlled D substances into the human body.
+10 § 420.3 (2023) TIPE (1.
+1. ( ) COD (operating standards) Effective date(s) of SSP • January 1, 2001 (§ 3381) provisions • October 7, 2021 (§ 220.03) Does state allow SSPs by Yes. statute/regulation?
+II-madamila syminas and madila system as an assume Type of program Hypodermic syringe and needle exchange programs Are syringes considered No. § 850 - "drug-related paraphernalia" does not include drug paraphernalia? hypodermic needles, hypodermic syringes, and other objects used for the purpose of parenterally injecting controlled D . substances into the human body.
 Program components § 3381 - the commissioner shall, subject to certain requirements, designate persons, or by regulation, classes of persons who may obtain hypodermic syringes and needles without prescription and the manner in which such transactions may take place and the records thereof which shall be maintained; limited to individuals 18 years of age or older.
 Subject to regulations of the commissioner, a pharmacy, healthcare facility, or healthcare practitioner who is otherwise authorized to prescribe the use of hypodermic needles or syringes, may obtain and possess hypodermic needles or syringes, may obtain and possess hypoderine needes of syringes for the purpose of selling or furnishing them or for the purpose of disposing of them.
-Such sale or furnishing to direct consumers by a pharmacy, healthcare facility, or healthcare practitioner shall be accompanied by a safety insert which shall be developed or approved by the commissioner and shall include but not be limited to: (1) information on the proper use include, but not be limited to: (1) information on the proper use of hypodermic syringes and needles; (2) the risk of bloodborne diseases that may result from the use of hypodermic syringes and needles; (3) methods for preventing the transmission or contraction of bloodborne diseases; (4) proper disposal practices; (5) information on the dangers of injection drug use and how to access drug treatment; (6) a toll-free phone number for information on HIV; and (7) information on the safe disposal including the relevant provisions of the environmental conservation law relating to the unlawful release of regulated medical waste.
+Such sale or furnishing to direct consumers by a pharmacy, healthcare facility, or healthcare practitioner shall be accompanied by a safety insert which shall be developed or approved by the commissioner and shall include, but not be limited to: (1) information on the proper use of hypodermic syringes and needles; (2) the risk of bloodborne 7 - 7 diseases that may result from the use of hypodermic syringes and needles; (3) methods for preventing the transmission or contraction of bloodborne diseases; (4) proper disposal practices; (5) information on the dangers of injection drug use and how to access drug treatment; (6) a toll-free phone number for information on HIV; and (7) information on the safe disposal including the relevant provisions of the environmental conservation law relating to the unlawful release of regulated medical waste.
 The safety insert shall be attached to or included in the hypodermic syringe or needle packaging or shall be given to the purchaser at the point of sale or furnishing in brochure form.